UVic-Data-Science-for-SE/course/modules/basics/README.md

 # Learning Outcomes

 - position data science in the scope of SE activities
-- install and use the R programming language and RStudio
 - refresh knowledge of basic statistical approaches
+- re-examine concepts on regression and interpretation of coefficients

 # Topics and slides
 These are the submodules I covered in class.